EffectOrientedProgramming/book/Chapters/06_Errors.md

 Exceptions have problems:

-1. They can be "swallowed."
-   Just because code throws an exception, there's no guarantee that issue will be dealt with.

-1. They can lose important information.
-   Once an exception is caught, it is considered to be "handled," and the program doesn't need to retain the failure information.

 1. They aren't typed.
    Java's checked exceptions provide a small amount of type information, but it's not that helpful compared to a full type system.
    Unchecked exceptions provide no information at all.